Cray-HPE/docs-csm/operations/observability/Observability.md

 ## IUF timing dashboard

+The IUF Timing dashboard provides timing information for installs and upgrades.

 ### Timing dashboard features

-- Use Argo workflows to collect the install/upgrade timing details.
-- Create Argo workflows to get metrics from the details available.
-- Generate Prometheus install/upgrade timing metrics.
-- Create Grafana dashboard using Prometheus metrics.

-### Prometheus metrics using Argo workflow

-The start time and end time can be obtained as Prometheus labels for the operations using Argo metrics implementation.
-The time stamp is recorded at the beginning and end of each operation.

-Metrics that are captured for the operations:

-- start time
-- end time
-- duration
-- status
-- product name
-- product version

-Metrics that are captured for the stage:

-- stage name
-- stage type
-- stage start time (the earliest start time of the all the operations in the stage)
-- stage end time (the latest end time of the all the operations in the stage)
-- stage duration (the difference between the stage end time and stage start time)
-- stage status (status is marked as succeeded if all the operations' statuses are succeeded, otherwise it is marked as failed)

-Metrics that are captured for the product:

-- product name
-- product start time (start time of the process-media stage)
-- product end time (start time of the post-install-check stage)
-- product status (status is marked as succeeded if all the stages' statuses are succeeded, otherwise it is marked as failed)

-### Timing dashboard

 - Dynamic top-down and bottom-up dashboard to track install/upgrade status of any product, stage, and operation.
-- Dashboard calculates the execution time for the install/upgrade of any product, stage, and operation.
+- Dashboard calculates the duration for the install/upgrade of any product, stage, and operation.
-- The status of the install/upgrade for product, stage, and operation are failed or succeeded.
-- There is a dropdown for selection of the product, stage, and operation.
-By default all are selected.
-  The framework defines and implements periodic scheduled health checks to occur both during and after installation or upgrade.
-  The Grafana dashboard also allows administrators to view results only for specific time periods -- the past six hours, a day, or a week.
-- Separate sections are created in the dashboard to see the details of product, stage, and operation.
-- The graph shows the duration for each stage and operation.

 ![IUF timing dashboard](../../img/operations/TimingDashboard.png "Timing Dashboard")

+### Collected timing metrics

+- Operation timing metrics
+  - Start time
+  - End time
+  - Duration
+  - Status
+  - Product name
+  - Product version
+- Stage timing metrics
+  - Stage name
+  - Stage type
+  - Stage start time (the earliest start time of the all the operations in the stage)
+  - Stage end time (the latest end time of the all the operations in the stage)
+  - Stage duration (the difference between the stage end time and stage start time)
+  - Stage status (status is marked as succeeded if all the operations' statuses are succeeded, otherwise it is marked as failed)
+- Product timing metrics
+  - Product name
+  - Product start time (start time of the process-media stage)
+  - Product end time (start time of the post-install-check stage)
+  - Product status (status is marked as succeeded if all the stages' statuses are succeeded, otherwise it is marked as failed)

 ## Goss tests for PIT and NCN